-Before moving to Helsinki, I worked at NASA Ames Research Center's Mission Design Division.
-First, I advanced the Multi-Asteroid Touring concept and, second, I developed the orbit maintenance module for Trade-Space Analysis Tool for Constellations in cooperation with NASA Goddard Space Flight Center.
+During 2017–2018, I served at NASA Ames Research Center's Mission Design Division, advancing the Multi-Asteroid Touring concept and developing the orbit maintenance module for Trade-Space Analysis Tool for Constellations.

-I received a PhD degree in physics from the University of Tartu in 2015 on ESTCube-1 attitude determination and control.
-During PhD studies, I spent a year at the Finnish Meteorological Institute working together with Pekka Janhunen, the inventor of the electric sail.
+I received a PhD degree in Physics from the University of Tartu in 2015 on ESTCube-1 attitude determination & control.
+During PhD studies, I spent a year at the Finnish Meteorological Institute working together with Pekka Janhunen, the inventor of electric sail.
 I received BSc and MSc degrees in computer science from Ventspils University College, Latvia in 2009 and 2011.
-During master studies, I spent an exchange semester in Lund University, Sweden and I did my thesis work in Paul Scherrer Institute, Switzerland.
+During master studies, I spent an exchange semester in Lund University, Sweden and did my thesis work in Paul Scherrer Institute, Switzerland.